-Please read these Terms and Conditions, carefully before registering to use the Services offered on this website operated by Leadformly Limited, a company registered in England with its registered office at 51 Clarkegrove Road, Sheffield, South Yorkshire S10 2NH, UK, VAT number: GB258739651.
+Please read these Terms and Conditions, carefully before registering to use the Services offered on this website operated by Leadformly Limited, a company registered in England with its registered office at Thames Wing, Howbery Park, Wallingford, Oxfordshire OX10 8FD, UK., VAT number: GB258739651.

 In this Agreement the following terms shall have the following meanings: